Election Night Brings The Web To Its Knees

 The web was struggling on Tuesday election night.
 While television networks focused on the big race, millions took to Social Media to air their opinions and millions more visited news sites hoping to find up-to-the-second data on the results of local races and ballot questions.
 Big news sites and social media outlets surely prepared for an onslaught of traffic, but in many cases they did not do enough.
 Excessively long page load times and connection failures were common.

 Figure 1: CBS News Page Load Screen Shot Film Stip during Election Night

 Days before the election, we set up Yottaa Monitor to track the performance and availability of all major news sites and social media sites.
 The news sites include NBC, ABC News, FOX News, CNN, NewYork Times, Washington Post, CBS News, Politico, etc. The major social media sites monitored include Twitter and Facebook.
 These monitors run a real browser (IE 9) to capture the true end-user experience from a handful of North American locations (Chicago, Dallas, Miami, Portland, San Francisco, Washington DC).
 The monitors visited the selection of sites every five minutes and recorded the experience that a human visitor would have had to access the site at that moment.

 We also configured these monitors to capture common website problems.
 This meant any time one of the monitored websites encountered an HTTP error, a page asset loading error, an excessively slow page load time, or a connection failure, that issue was captured and logged.

-Having tracked of major websites through big events like the Super Bowl, the Olympics, and Cyber Monday, we had an idea of what to expect.
-But we didn?t expect the web came to a screeching halt!
+Having tracked major websites through big events like the Super Bowl, the Olympics, and Cyber Monday, we had an idea of what to expect.
+But we didn’t expect the web to come to a screeching halt!

 50 Second Page Load Time?